Suing the City for a Car Accident Caused by Poor Road Maintenance

 If you notice a dangerous pothole in your neighborhood the first thing that you should do is submit a “service request.”
-This can be done online, by phone, or with the Los Angeles Information App, MyLA311.
+This can be done online or by phone.
 However, when the damage has already occurred and your vehicle is afflicted you may consider compensation.
 This can also be done online by filing a “Claim For Damages” form.

 West Coast Trial Lawyers Is Here to Help